bizbo-corp/trade-depot-installation-scheduling/docs/DEPLOYMENT.md

 1. **Access your project:**
    - Go to [vercel.com/dashboard](https://vercel.com/dashboard)
-   - Find your `bizbo-brochure` project
+   - Find your `trade-depot-installation-scheduling` project
    - Click on the project name

 2. **Navigate to Settings:**